 I’ll write more about white wine in the future, I’m sure, since summer is on its way, but for now, I’ll just proclaim, loud and proud, that I love Chardonnay.
 I love Chardonnay like I love Red Velvet Cake.
 I could eat a whole cake…I could drink a whole bottle (but I won’t…).
 I’m pretty sure both are a lifelong love affair.

 There are those who don’t enjoy a big, heavily-oaked Chardonnay.
 To be fair, it is a robust, flavorful, heavier white wine.
-Still, I think those people are wrong.
-We can still be friends and everything, but they’re as wrong as people who don’t like snow.
-This particular Chardonnay is a big, heavily-oaked Chardonnay.
+Well, this particular Chardonnay is a big, heavily-oaked Chardonnay.
 It’s got a nose of oak, butter, and honey, and a hint of burned toast (I promise this is a good thing).
 It tastes of oak and butter, as well, but it’s not gimmicky.
 It’s just real and unpretentious – a traditional Chardonnay that will absolutely appeal to those who, like me, believe that Chardonnay should be aged in oak, just like rain is wet and sugar is sweet and cake is good.

 Now that I’ve spent a long time going on about wine on National Wine Day, I feel, as a writer and a reader, I ought to give a moment to Douglas Adams for Towel Day.
 What kind of writer/reader would I be otherwise?
 So here you go, a little something courtesy of the great Mr. Adams to get you thinking while you’re drinking this evening: